FrankPassalacqua88/Group_Project/README.md

 **Reason for Selection**

 The team reviewed and discussed 3 potential topics.
 After exploring multiple datasets and considering the pros and cons of each, we decided to pursue Olympic Medaling.
 Collectively, we believed this dataset offered the most opportunity to demonstrate existing skills and expand our knowledge to test each theory.
-After further conversation with our instructor - we decided to push ourselves beyond the economic factors and demographics and have incorporated analytics that will also focus on Olympic athlete data.
+After further conversation with our instructor, we decided to push ourselves beyond the economic factors and demographics and have incorporated analytics that will also focus on Olympic athlete data.

 **Description of Data Source**